7 Abusive Tools in Your Toxic Mother-in-Law's Belt

 While it's a normal human tendency to shift blame onto someone else, a toxic mother-in-law takes it to an extreme.
 It's always someone else's fault.

-She feels that to admit error would be seen as a weakness, and showing weakness would undermine her superior status.
+She feels that to admit error is to be weak, and showing weakness would undermine her superior status.
 Status is everything to her.

 The blame game allows her to be instantly absolved of any wrongdoing on her part while remaining in control.
 It can range from casual finger-pointing to severe emotional outbursts such as rage, silent treatment, name calling and even physical violence.
 Yet again, this is a form of abuse.